City Baking Guide

 Why do my Santa Fe cakes rise and then sink?

-At this elevation, batter can expand before structure sets.
-Reducing leavening and slightly increasing oven temperature helps stabilize the crumb.
+At this elevation, batter can expand before the center sets.
+Reducing leavening and slightly increasing oven temperature usually helps stabilize the crumb.

 Do I need more liquid when baking in Santa Fe?

 Often yes.
-Dry air at altitude increases evaporation, so modest hydration increases can improve texture and shelf life.
+Dry air at this altitude increases evaporation, so modest hydration increases often improve texture and shelf life.

 How should I adjust sourdough timing in Santa Fe?

-Proofing can run faster.
-Track dough expansion and temperature, then shorten proof windows when needed.
+Proofing usually runs faster.
+Track dough expansion and temperature, then shorten proof windows when needed instead of relying on a sea-level schedule.

 Should I reduce sugar in high altitude cookie and cake recipes?

-In many formulas, a modest sugar reduction can improve structure and help control spread.
+Often, yes.
+In many formulas, a modest sugar reduction improves structure and helps control spread or collapse.

 What is the fastest way to dial in a Santa Fe recipe?

-Start with the Santa Fe preset, run one test batch, and adjust one main variable at a time while logging your results.
+Start with the Santa Fe preset, run one test batch, and adjust one main variable at a time while logging texture and doneness results.